 While Ergen says he hasn’t spoken with DirecTV Chief Executive Officer Michael White about renewing deal talks, both have previously said a combination would be pro-consumer.

 Content providers, such as Walt Disney Co.
-(DIS) and Viacom Inc., may ask for lower price increases on their programming out of concern of being blacked out, Ergen said.
+(DIS:US) and Viacom Inc., may ask for lower price increases on their programming out of concern of being blacked out, Ergen said.
 DirecTV and Viacom had a 10-day-blackout in July over affiliate fee increases before reaching a deal.
 DirecTV says its content fees rise almost 10 percent each year.

 “There are clearly long-term synergies there which tell you where Mike’s long-term interests are,” David Dillon, Kroger Co.’s CEO and a DirecTV board member, said in an interview about White.